sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 \[TODO: document where to get these values from the Azure Portal AMS section\]

 ## Create and associate the Edge Gateway with the downstream devices in IoT Central

+### Create the device templates for the 2 different camera types

 ### Create a Device Template for the Lva Edge Gateway